Montana/bloomberg/README.md

 <pre>cd bloomberg
 chmod 777 bloomberg.rb</pre>

-Or require the gem, as specified in the gemspec I've attached with this file if you're trying to implemenet this in your program/app or whatever you're making.
+Or require the gem, as specified in the gemspec I've attached with this file if you're trying to implemenet this in your program/app or whatever it is you're building.

 This can be a nice backend for somebody looking for a quick CSV that is seeking companies that Bloomberg LP has listed.
 I used OAuth.